 Aerodrome Works can be divided into works that requires a working plan and works that do not require a working plan.
-A working plan should include movement area closure, markings, and issuance of NOTAM (if needed).
+A working plan should include movement area closure, markings, issuance of airport circular (to advise the airport community) and issuance of NOTAM (if needed).

 Example: